paradoxicalsphere/WorkplaceDAO/UseCases.md

 ## Designing a User Interface<a name="ui"></a>

 A Project Manager with a multinational automative manufacturer gains responsibility for a project to redesign the user interface of a car.
-Leveraging an employee DAO, the Project Manager gives members of the project team autonomy over decisions related to the redesign.<sup><a href="#ToyotaHackathon">1</a></sup>
+Leveraging an employee Decentralized Autonomous Organization (DAO), the Project Manager gives members of the project team autonomy over decisions related to the redesign.<sup><a href="#ToyotaHackathon">1</a></sup>

 **Primary Actor:** Project Manager
-**Scope:**  Project to Redesign the User Interface of a Car Model
+**Scope:**  Project to Redesign the User Interface of a Production Car Model
 **Level:** Summary

 ### Main Success Scenario

+1. At a high level—without examining specific details of tasks—the Project Manager plans the work required by the project team including milestones requiring a vote by the DAO.
-1. The Project Manager mints a new token in the employee DAO to support decision making in the project.
+2. To represent decision-making power in the project, the Project Manager mints a new token in the employee DAO.
-2. The Project Manager allocates and distributes the new token to project team members based on key performance indicators (KPIs).
+3. The Project Manager allocates and distributes the new token to the blockchain accounts of project team members based on key performance indicators (KPIs).
-3.
+4.